 Nonchemical treatments may include:

-Some professional exterminators use portable devices to produce steam, heat or freezing temperatures to kill bedbugs.
+Some professional exterminators use portable devices to raise the temperature of a room to a lethal temperature.
+All stages of bedbugs can be killed at 122 F (50 C).
 In some cases, you may have to throw out heavily infested items such as mattresses or couches.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.